jk160804211/Universal-tree-morphology-framework/README.md

-Core code for artical "<em> Universal tree morphology framework with a spherical harmonic-based deep learning network for tree species classification </em>"
+Core code for artical "<em> A Spherical-Harmonic Deep Learning Framework for Generic Tree Morphology and Species Identification </em>"
 <ol>
   <li>Matlab code includes Individual tree segementation alogrithm from ALS and TLS point clouds</li>
   <li>Python code includes geometric feature calculation, deep learning network construction proposed in our research paper, and the best training model parameters used for 33 tree species identification on the public dataset FOR-species 20K, achieving an accuracy of 85.3%.</li>